Mostlylost/lotrrp-module/README.md

 # The Lord of the Rings Roleplaying 5e
 The Lord of the Rings Roleplaying 5e (lotrrp) is a module for Foundry VTT's DND5E system.

-Probably will not wook but will see.
+Probably will not wook but will see...
+.
+.
+.
+.
+.
+.
+.

 <img src="https://img.shields.io/endpoint?url=https://foundryshields.com/version?url=https://raw.githubusercontent.com/ZWinther/aime-module/master/module.json">